American Options with Last Exit Times: A Free-Boundary Approach

 \begin{Lemma} The optimal stopping boundary $b$ is continuous on $[0, T]$ and $b(T-)=K$. \end{Lemma}

-\begin{rem} The essential tool to prove Lemma \ref{BICOLLB} is the \textit{smooth-fit} condition, which, may, at times, either be difficult to verify or hold true.
+\begin{rem} The essential tool to prove Lemma \ref{BICOLLB} is the \textit{smooth-fit} condition, which may at times either be difficult to verify or fail to hold.
 Following is a rather convenient technique to prove the continuity based on the regularity of functions $V$ and $G$ and the monotonicity of $b$. \end{rem}